dm0275/ark-server/backend/README.md

 Environment variables still take precedence over values in the files (for example anything injected by your service manager).
 Update `backend/requirements.txt` and reinstall dependencies if you add new packages.

+### Runtime state

+When the backend launches or stops the ASA server binary it records the process id in `.run/ark-server.pid` (relative to the repository root).
+This allows the API to detect an already running server after a restart.
+If you manually stop the binary outside of the API, delete the pid file so the backend does not treat the server as active.